TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-performanceandqueryexecution-unexpectedincreaseinresourceconsumptionordtus.md

             "id": "attempt_method",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Was there any significant change in your environment\usage recently?", "required": true,
+            "displayLabel": "Was there any significant change in your environment or usage recently?", "required": true,
             "dropdownOptions": [
                 {